 As part of the issuance of this loan agreement, the financing for construction of the Phase I-A was cancelled and outstanding borrowings were included in the principal balance for the Phase I-B agreement.
-There were \$17,949,027 and \$11,182,866 in borrowings outstanding under this agreement at June 30, 2016 and 2015, respectively.
-Approximately, \$381,000 and \$170,000 of interest related to the outstanding borrowings was capitalized during the year ended June 30, 2016 and 2015, respectively.
+There were \$17,351,268 and \$17,949,027 in borrowings outstanding under this agreement at June 30, 201 and 2016, respectively.
+No interest was capitalized during the year ended June 30, 2017 related to the outstanding borrowings.
+Approximately, \$381,000 of interest related to the outstanding borrowings was capitalized during the year ended June 30, 2016.